faraday-academy/fast-api-bob-ross/README.md

 Users should be able to retrieve information about Bob Ross and the Joy of Painting in an intuitive manner.
 More information coming soon...

+### MVP

+- In-memory object as a database.
+- Crud operations are open to all users.

+### Version 1

+- Postgres database
+- User authentication
+- GET requests are public but must be authenticated to make other requests.

 ## API

 **/seasons**